victorclee/tovala-front-end/README.md

 * Removing an SVG element from the DOM using jQuery
 * HTML Local Storage

-Raphaël JavaScript Library is a lifesaver https://dmitrybaranovskiy.github.io/raphael/
+Raphaël JavaScript Library turned out to be a lifesaver https://dmitrybaranovskiy.github.io/raphael/